 4. Are there plans to streamline reporting for very simple businesses?

 The option to account for income and expenditure on a ‘cash in, cash out’ basis will be extended to companies with a turnover lower than £150,000.
 As a result, these businesses will not need to account on an accruals basis.
 They can instead account based on the difference between money in and out of the firm.
 This means that these firms only pay tax on income they have already received.
 This in turn, will promote the use of the statement of cash flows.

 5. Are there any exemptions for businesses above the £85,000 threshold?

 A large majority of firms will be expected to comply with the aforementioned legislation.
 However, there are a few specific exemptions that will mean your firm will not have to comply.
-You will not have to comply if your business is run entirely by practising members of a religious society whose beliefs do not allow them to comply (e.g. not allowed to use computers).
-You don’t have to comply if you are subject to an insolvency procedure or it is not reasonably practical for you to go digital due to age, disability, remoteness of location or any other reason.
+You will not have to comply if your business is run entirely by practicing members of a religious society whose beliefs do not allow them to comply (e.g. not allowed to use computers).
+You don’t have to comply if you are subject to an insolvency procedure or it is not reasonably practical for you to go digital due to age, disability, the remoteness of location or any other reason.

 6. What should I do if I’m not sure I will reach or surpass the £85,000 threshold?

 If you are unsure over whether you will meet the £85,000 threshold, make sure you monitor your taxable turnover.
 You will be required to follow the Making Tax Digital procedure if at the end of any month the value of taxable supplies exceeds over the last 12 months exceeds the registration threshold.
 Also, if at any time you expect the value of taxable supplies in the next 30 day period alone to go over the registration threshold, you will also be expected to comply with these new standards.